Tinche/bower-cache/README.md

 commands listed expect to be run from the site directory (the directory containing manage.py).

-Run Gunicorn to serve the REST interface and admin site:
+Run Gunicorn to serve the REST interface and admin site on port 8000:

-    gunicorn bowercachesite:wsgi
+    gunicorn bowercachesite.wsgi

 Run a single-process Celery worker, including the scheduler (-B):